bbancheri/AWS-Cloud-Practitioner-Essentials-English/README.md

 ![image](https://user-images.githubusercontent.com/79169883/130522928-924d9465-2e30-41a6-a388-b02c036c92d1.png)

-This allow me to nagivate more effictienlty when i need to browse the matierial.\
+This allow me to nagivate more effictienlty when i need to browse the material.\
 Simple and small is better.